metierthailand/swc-whitelabel/README.md

     - **JSX Elements:** `<Foo />` becomes `<whitelabel.Foo />`.
 4.  **Import Injection:** If a file was modified, the tool calculates a dynamic, safe relative path from the current file to the generated registry using `pathdiff`.
 It then injects `import whitelabel from "..."` at the top of the AST.
 5.  **Rename Detection:** If you change a `key` in your magic comment, the tool parses the _old_ generated registry, detects the diff, and runs a secondary codemod to rename all `whitelabel.oldKey` to `whitelabel.newKey` across the entire codebase.

----

-## ⚠️ Current Limitations

-- **Named Re-exports:** Syntax like `export { foo as companyName }` is not supported.
-You must use direct inline exports.
-- **Formatting:** The AST emitter outputs standard ES2022 code.
-It is highly recommended to pipe the modified files into Prettier or ESLint after running the tool.